rwxrob/zet/20210827173738/README.md

 "I have some work to finish up on with the UX, I'll just work on that on my flight.
 Oh wait, I won't have reliable Internet on the plane.
-Oh well, looks like I'll just get drunk and play Halo."
+Oh well, looks like I'll just get drunk and play League."

 In fact, that's the very premise of Git in the first place.
-The reason we `git clone` things is to get a *local* copy and work on.
+The reason we `git clone` things is to get an *actual local* copy and work on.
 Can you even imagine suggesting to Linus Torvalds that he needs a shitty GUI web browser to code on the kernel?

 Then you have this one: